| RFM versus LifeCycle GridsDrilling Down Newsletter #103 8/2009

 the scores of other customers, even though their behavior has not

+changed.
 This is the primary reason I invented the LifeCycle Grid

 idea.
 If you use thresholds or Hurdles for behavioral segments